thomasddn/ha-volvo-cars/README.md

 - ~~Test if you have multiple Volvos on the **same account**.~~

-To everyone who tested, broke things, reported bugs, shared ideas, and gave feedback — y'all are the dream team! 🙌

-## 🛟 Need help?

-If you have a feature request or encounter a problem, feel free to open an issue!
-Have a general question, need help setting up, or want to show off your Volvo dashboard?
-Go to the discussions.

-You can also join the [thread on the HA community](https://community.home-assistant.io/t/volvo-cars-integration/796417/).

 ## 🥤 Powered by snacks

 When I'm coding, I run on coffee, Coca-Cola*, and Lays* potato chips.
 If you'd like to show your appreciation for this project, consider making a small donation to help keep my stash stocked!
 (Note: I'm also happy to accept 1,000,000 USD — or EUR, I'm not picky. 😁)